-The state of Nebraska recognizes 16 as the age that a person can legally consent to participating in sexual activity.
-Unfortunately, the laws are not black and white when it comes to consensual sex and participants’ ages.
+In Nebraska, an individual 16 years or older can legally consent to participating in sexual activity.
+Unfortunately, the laws are quite confusing when it comes to consensual sex and participants’ ages.
 There have been many cases where a person who believed that they were engaging in consensual sex was later faced with statutory rape or sexual assault charges.

 A wrongful sex crime conviction can have far-reaching consequences on an individual’s ability to work and build relationships in the future.
 They may face time in prison and large monetary fines.
-Along with the stain on a person’s reputation, requirements to register on the National Sex Offender Registry often make finding a job or a place to live difficult.
+Along with the stain on a person’s reputation, and require him or her to register on the National Sex Offender Registry, which often make finding a job or a place to live difficult.

 If you have been charged with statutory rape or sexual assault and have questions about the legal age of consent in the state of Nebraska, contact the attorneys at Berry Law.
 They can advise you of your rights and how state statutes that address the age of consent will influence the charges leveraged against you.